willyywt/willyywt.github.io/tool/preferences.md

 ---

 # Preferences
-<noscript id="noscript-noprefbanner"> Preferences requires JavaScript to work. </noscript>
+<noscript id="noscript-noprefbanner"> Preferences require JavaScript to work. </noscript>
 These are some preference settings that you can tweak for this website.

 ## Font